 We take classic panzanella ingredients like ripe tomatoes, peppers and olives and toss them with hot noodles for a hearty pasta dish.
 My kids especially like the crunchy croutons. —Ashley Pierce, Brantford, Ontario

 My son watches a show where the kids eat spaghetti tacos.
 As a joke, I made him his own, and now these tacos are here to stay. —Mindie Hilton, Susanville, California

-We love to make this chilled chicken salad brimming with veggies.
+We love this chilled chicken salad brimming with colorful veggies.
 Make it meatless by omitting the chicken and tossing in more edamame. —Cindy Heinbaugh, Aurora, Colorado

 Chili powder and cumin give a mild Mexican flavor to this colorful one-skillet supper.
 With chunks of fresh zucchini, it's a nice change of pace from typical spaghetti dishes. —Beth Coffee, Hartford City, Indiana